Ellen Wartella

-Ellen A. Wartella (born October 16, 1949, in Wilkes-Barre, Pennsylvania) is a leading scholar of the role of media in children’s development.
+Ellen A. Wartella (born October 16, 1949, in Wilkes-Barre, Pennsylvania) is a leading scholar of the role of media in children's development.
 She is the chair and professor of communication, director of Northwestern University's Center on Media and Human Development, and an adviser for the review at Northwestern University.
 She studies social policy, media studies, psychology, and child development at the University.
 She believes that smartphones are disruptive in a way that's different from earlier technology.

 Biography

 Ellen A. Wartella is the Sheik Hamad bin Khalifa al Thani Professor of Communication Studies, professor of psychology, of human development, and of behavioral medicine, and director of the Center on Media and Human Development at Northwestern University, where she has worked since 2010.
 Earlier, she was executive vice chancellor, provost, and distinguished professor of psychology at the University of California, Riverside, from 2004 to 2009.
-She also served as Dean of the College of Communication at the University of Texas at Austin from 1993–2004, where she also held the Walter Cronkite Regents Chair, the Mary Gibbs Jones Centennial Chair, and the UNESCO Chair in International Communication.
+She also served as Dean of the College of Communication at the University of Texas at Austin from 1993 to 2004, where she also held the Walter Cronkite Regents Chair, the Mary Gibbs Jones Centennial Chair, and the UNESCO Chair in International Communication.